peppertech/OracleJETWorkshop2019/part2.md

 The way that theming works with JET, is that the base Alta theme is available by default, and then changes are made to override the various settings where wanted.
 Anything that is not overridden will be managed by the base .scss source.

-The overridding settings file in this case, is called *_myTheme.web.settings.scss*
+The overriding settings file in this case, is called *_myTheme.web.settings.scss*

 ### (b) The settings file